Waiting for input...

 Preventive Backup

-This operation need to be done BEFORE any disaster; ideally, shortly after deploying SPIKE.
+This operation needs to be done BEFORE any disaster; ideally, shortly after deploying SPIKE.

 Here is how the flow goes: